CSBSJU/CSCI-160/howto/assignment.md

 ## Accessing an assignment
 1. Go to the link for the assignment provided to you by your instructor.
 1. [**Clone**][ref-clone] the repository to your computer.
-1. After cloning the repository to your computer, change directory to the directory that was created and execute the following command
+1. After cloning the repository to your computer, change to the directory that was created and execute the following command
 ```
 git remote add upstream https://github.com/CSBSJU/<repo>
 ```